Manojkl/Cost_To_Consumers-CTC/AGI/BenchmarkBot/Readme.md

 - Realistic(Positive & Negative) response benchmarks rather than focusing only on positive response.
 - Benchmark the context findings from image.
 - Benchmark the correctness of llm output.
 Maybe from the reference it provides.
+- Benchmark on picking important contents(in different modalities), biases when summarising